maxpatiiuk/tts-reader/README.md

 # Go though each text file that hasn't yet been converted
 for f in out*.txt; do
     echo "Generating $f.flac";
-    # convert to audio
     say -r 250 -o "$f.flac" --progress "`cat $f`";
-    # and delete the source text file
     rm "$f";
 done
 ```